Funding and Fundraising

 Q A volunteer wants to organise a fundraising event for us?

 A That’s brilliant news!
 If they are planning an event which you agree to and are supporting, then the volunteer is acting “on behalf of” your organisation.
+The Chartered Institute of Fundraising has some helpful advice on working with volunteer fundraisers.

 Q How can I find volunteers to help us to raise funds?